tamusjroyce/juliusjs/README.md

 > A speech recognition library for the web

 Try the [live demo.](https://tamusjroyce.github.io/juliusjs/) This has been updated with the latest version of julius according to the date of the files here.
+This doesn't seem to work unless you are using firefox.
+There is some work to be done.

 JuliusJS is an opinionated port of Julius to JavaScript. <br>
 It __actively listens to the user to transcribe what they are saying__ through a callback.